zemw/page/misc/_posts/2021-08-08-causality.md

 But in some applications, the two types of causality mean completely different things.
 For example, a randomized experiment may report one more year education increases students' job market income by 7 percent.
-Even if the experiment is perfectly random, we cannot rely on the result to make decisions: tell your kids to get more education does not guarantee them better income in the future.
+Even if the experiment is perfectly random, we cannot rely on the result to make decisions: telling your kids to get more education does not guarantee them better income in the future.
 The decisions, of course, have to be made case by case, depending on personal characters.
 In such applications, the results from the randomized experiments have little value